derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   - an Oracle Public Cloud account that will be supplied by your instructor.
   - a [GitHub account](https://github.com/join)

-# Containerize Your Java Application and Automate Builds
+# Automate Deployment to Kubernetes

 ## Set Up Oracle Cloud infrastructure